Magento is the number one eCommerce platform for larger businesses due to its scalability and modular open-source code.

 But the theme cannot be upgraded - and probably should not.
 In fact, migrating the same theme (design) will make life difficult and expensive ongoing, so it is better to rewrite the theme.
 This means this could be done at the same time as a redesign.

 So when choosing the best time to migrate up to Magento 2, we recommend the following:

 - Don’t rush if you have a complex store – let others pay for the dev work first.
 The costs of migrating are decreasing all the time.

 - If implementing a re-design, consider the upgrade at this point, as theme migration from Magento 1 to 2 does not exist.

 User benefits of Magento 2

-The biggest advantage of Magento 2 is for clients who manage products and promotions directly in the Magento admin as this is greatly improved.
+The most significant advantage of Magento 2 is for clients who manage products and promotions directly in the Magento admin as this is much improved.

 Need help migrating to Magento 2?

-If need help migrating to Magento 2, or are looking for a new Magento website, please contact ExtraDigital for a discussion.
+If you need help migrating to Magento 2 or are looking for a new Magento website, please contact ExtraDigital for a discussion.

 The deadline for migrating to Magento 2 is fast approaching.
 Magento has advertised that they will stop supporting the previous Magento 1 code in June 2020 and at this point, all stores should have migrated to Magento 2.
 What will happen to those that don’t?
 Nothing initially, but 3rd party integrations may refuse to carry on providing services if they perceive a significant security risk from the source code not being updated.